Withering-type botanical microscope, 1780

 This is the first true microscope for petrographic purposes.
 Rudolf Fuess, Berlin, made it according to the specifications of Prof. Harry Rosenbusch of Strasbourg.

-2) One must be able to read with desirable accuracy the angle through which an object has been rotated in the horizontal plane.
+2) It must be possible to accurately read the angle of rotation of the object in the horizontal plane.

-3) the planes of vibration of the Nicols must have a known position that can easily be restored at any moment after any displacement that has been carried out.
+3) The planes of vibration of the Nicol prisms should have a known position that can be easily restored at any time after any displacement.

-This microscope bears no serial number.
+This particular microscope does not have a serial number.
 According to Prof. Ing.
-Timo Mappes, it was not until the late 1870s that the company's microscopes were consistently signed and numbered.
-It was bought from a dealer in California but with no clear provenance.
-It is very unusual to find such a microscope in the USA, as these early petrographic microscopes were very German and, after their introduction in ~1875, were quickly replaced, by the 1880s, by later models.
-Unless it was brought to the USA by another collector, the only geologist who performed in the USA any sort of petrographic study (a discipline that was still in its birth) was Ferdinand Zirkel, a professor of Geology from Leipzig whom the US government hired to come to the United States in 1874 to examine the great collections of minerals made during the Geological Exploration of the Fortieth Parallel.
-However, based on the evidence at hand, we cannot go that far as to suggest that this was his microscope.
+Timo Mappes, it wasn't until the late 1870s that the company's microscopes were consistently signed and numbered.
+It was purchased from a dealer in California, but its provenance is unclear.
+It is quite rare to find such a microscope in the USA, as these early petrographic microscopes were primarily German-made and were quickly replaced by newer models by the 1880s after their introduction around 1875.
+Unless it was brought to the United States by a collector, the only geologist known to have conducted petrographic studies in the USA at that time was Ferdinand Zirkel.
+He was a professor of geology from Leipzig who was hired by the US government in 1874 to examine the extensive mineral collections gathered during the Geological Exploration of the Fortieth Parallel.
+However, based on the evidence available, we cannot definitively conclude that this microscope belonged to him.

 Petrographic microscope by Constant Vérick, ca. 1885, used by pioneers of petrography

-This is an unrecorded form of a polarizing microscope attributable to Constant Vérick.
-It was most likely made by special order.
+This is an unrecorded type of polarizing microscope attributed to Constant Vérick.
+It was likely made by special order.
+The microscope features provenance on the stand:

 Laboratoire d'histoire